 Turn over many a nutrition bar or box of veggie burgers, and you’ll often find soy protein isolate (SPI) featured prominently on the ingredient list.
 But what is soy protein isolate?
 Is non GMO soy protein good?
 And what are the chemicals used to make soy protein?

-While there’s disagreement among nutritionists over whether soy is part of a healthy diet (some are concerned about its estrogenic properties but others like it as protein source for those who don’t eat meat), most agree that SPI, its super-processed offspring, should be avoided.
+While there’s disagreement among nutritionists over whether soy is part of a healthy diet (some are concerned about its estrogenic properties but others like it as protein source that’s an alternative to meat), most agree that SPI, its super-processed offspring, should be avoided.

 “A big issue with soy is that we’re eating more of it than ever before and in very processed forms like SPI,” says Middleberg Nutrition founder Stephanie Middleberg, MS, RD.
 So SPI may have started out as a plant, but once it gets to you, it’s far from it.

-Here are four reasons nutritionists say you should probably ditch soy protein from your diet:
+Keep reading for four reasons nutritionists say you should probably ditch soy protein from your diet.

 So what to do if you’re a soy-loving vegetarian?
 Skip products with SPI and opt for “natural, whole protein sources like beans, lentils, nuts, and seeds, and organic, non-GMO natural sources of soy like edamame, tofu, and tempeh,” Middleberg suggests.

 Slayton also suggests sticking to fermented soy sources, like miso, tempeh, and natto.
 “Fermentation increases the digestibility of soy, adds good bacteria, and reduces the plant estrogen content in soy foods,” she explains.
 And in the end, both nutritionists agree: Like most things, soy is best enjoyed in moderation—and sticking to whole (rather than processed) foods is always a good plan.